Nzovia/LoanRepaymentCalculator/README.md

 Lastly, The above objects are then called in the LoanPaymentCalculator Service to achieve the expected results.

 #### Running the function
-Execute the main function for dispaly and test case for unit testing.
+Execute the main function for display and test case for unit testing.